Behnam-sn/EtlSandbox-cs/IMPROVEMENTS.md

 **How to Implement:**
 1.  **Unit Tests:** For each core project (e.g., `EtlSandbox.Application`), create a corresponding `xUnit` or `NUnit` test project.
 Use a mocking library like `Moq` or `NSubstitute` to test individual classes and logic in isolation.
 2.  **Integration Tests:** For your infrastructure projects (e.g., `EtlSandbox.Infrastructure.Mars`), use **Testcontainers**.
 This library allows you to programmatically spin up real, ephemeral Docker containers for your databases (MySQL, SQL Server, etc.) during test runs.
 This provides high-fidelity testing of your data access logic against a real database engine without requiring any manual setup.
+3.  **End-to-End (E2E) Tests:** This is the ultimate validation, ensuring the entire data flow works across all services.
+It provides the highest level of confidence by validating that the entire system, including inter-service communication and deployment configuration, is functioning correctly.
+    *   **Strategy:** Create a dedicated test project (e.g., `EtlSandbox.Tests.EndToEnd`) that orchestrates the full system using Docker Compose.
+    *   **Execution Flow:**
+        1.  **Setup:** The test runner programmatically executes `docker-compose up -d --build` and waits for all services to report as healthy.
+        2.  **Act:** A unique test record is inserted into the source `Jupiter` (MySQL) database.
+        3.  **Assert:** The test polls the final destination databases (`Mars`, `Neptune`, `Venus`, ClickHouse) with a timeout, asserting that the test record appears correctly in all locations.
+        4.  **Teardown:** The runner executes `docker-compose down -v` to shut down all containers and remove data volumes, ensuring a clean, isolated state for the next test run.

 #### b.
 Consolidate Dependency Injection with Shared Extensions